archethic-foundation/aeip/AEIP-10.md

 }
 ```

+Because SBT are tokens which are non-transferable, we can then define conditions as UTXO to prevent its spending if we are not the issuer.
-The token will leverage the UTXO's hooks/condition to prevent any further usage of the token by creating spending conditions of this asset.
+The token will leverage the UTXO's hooks/condition to prevent any further usage of the asset.
 ```jsonc
 //Example of unspent output generated by the token transaction {